 Sometimes, though, a cat can remain picky after trying out the above two methods.
 If he takes issues with his litter box use, speak with your vet.
 Your beloved feline may be struggling with something that only a professional could detect.

-What are the Best Cat Litter Brand?
+What is the Best Cat Litter Brand?

 We’ve already featured the best cat litter brands in many of our articles.
 Here’s a quick overview of our favorite top brands: